scaleflex/filerobot-image-editor/README.md

 > NOTE: This property might be useful in some cases (one of them if you leave height of the container element to `auto` or didn't set it) in those cases the root element will be the same current size values of the container by JS.

+#### `showCanvasOnly`

+Type: `boolean`

+Default: `false`

+Hides all the UI of the plugin including (save & close buttons, tabs & tools bars...etc.) except the canvas only if `true`, otherwise the whole UI will be shown as normal.

+> This prop might be useful if are using the editor in different ways in the same project, (ex. using the editor in doing different transformations for quick photo editing & using the editor after uploading some profile photo to crop the photo only and dismiss other transformations).

 ### Callbacks

 #### `onBeforeSave`